ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

    excessive and hazardous for most uses and needs.
 -  This combination will work well for a Quadcopter with a total weight of up to 24 pounds and can achieve 40 minute flight times.
--  This is a copter designed for very serious uses that demand it's heavy lift and long endurance capabilities and is not for amateurs.
+-  This is a copter designed for very serious uses that demand its heavy lift and long endurance capabilities and is not for amateurs.
 -  Disaster relief, search and rescue, fire spotting, surveillance, ecological and geographical survey and mapping are appropriate uses.